Ten Minutes With Audrey Copeland, President and CEO of the National Asphalt Pavement Association

 ENR: What are your strategic goals?

-Copeland: First and foremost we want to promote asphalt pavement in terms of market share.
+Copeland: First and foremost, we want to promote asphalt pavement in terms of market share.
 Second—quality and innovation.
 Third, advocacy—we are partnering with other organizations to push for highway funding.
 Fourth—health and safety.
 Fifth—apply innovations, best practices, and workforce development.
 This initiative was started by chairman John Harper last year with Wiregrass Construction.
 Again, it’s just taken off.
 We’re trying to find where we can have an impact.
 We recently did a survey of general public and educators on perceptions of construction industry and asphalt industry.
-We targeted guidance counselors and teachers.
+It was unique because we targeted guidance counselors and teachers.
 This will inform our strategy.

 Copeland: I used to work with FHWA, and my goal there was to increase use of RAP [recycled asphalt pavement].
 That was during the economic crisis, so a lot of it is about cost savings.
 It was important to develop an industry-government partnership.
 With RAP, we needed some state DOTs to change their specs.
 On the industry side, we needed to ensure that our members know how to properly use those materials.
 It’s also a sustainability message.